kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ### claimPartnerTradingFee

 Claims the trading fee for the partner.
+A partner is the `feeClaimer` in the config key.

 #### Function